merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 {% include IMAGE path="/images/pangenome-graphs/Figure_17.png" width=80 %}

 You can now proceed with binning these areas if you want.
-Go to the **Bins** tab and rename the bin, e.g. to **Enolase** and give it a color of your choice.
-By holding the shift key while left-clicking on a node you can add this node to the bin.
-We first add the fife enolase genes into one bin and afterwards create a second bin with the long blue insertion.
+Go to the **Bins** tab and rename the bin, e.g. to **Enolase**, and give it a color of your choice.
+By holding the shift key while **left-clicking** on a node you can add this node to the bin.
+We first add the five enolase genes into one bin (top red rectangle) and afterwards create a second bin with the long blue insertion (bottom red rectangle).

 {% include IMAGE path="/images/pangenome-graphs/Figure_18.png" width=80 %}

-If we click on **Bin info** a scrollable table will appear showing you all the single information windows of the currently selected bin.
+If we click on **Bin info**, a scrollable table will *magically* appear showing you all the information windows of the currently selected bin.
 An easy analysis now would be to check if the second bin containing the genes of the inserted area is coming from a phage by scanning through the annotations.

 {% include IMAGE path="/images/pangenome-graphs/Figure_19.png" width=80 %}

+Plot twist, indeed they are phage genes, meaning that this inserted area in the blue genome is in fact a prophage.

 ## More tutorials and resources